-Entries are to be submitted in electronic format, on CD-ROM, by post, or via email, in accordance with the instructions given above.
+Entries taking the form of a summary of the project on no more than 4 sides of A4, are to be submitted in electronic format, on CD-ROM, by post, or via email, in accordance with the instructions given above.

-The closing date for the competition is 26 June 2020.
+The closing date for the competition is 24 June 2022.
 Entries received after the closing date will not be eligible for consideration.